2021-Spring-UIUC-LING270/2021-Spring-UIUC-LING270.github.io/index.md

 #### Office Hours
-* Office hours will be held [via Zoom](https://illinois.zoom.us); times will be announced near the end of the first week of class
+* Office hours will be held [via Zoom](https://illinois.zoom.us/j/91075572165?pwd=TVcyaHdKRVA1R1RaeWpLUkNKZnVFZz09) from 2-3 PM on Tuesdays.

 #### Time and place